HarikeshPratapSingh/ScholarSearch_Research_Paper_Recommender/README.md

 # Research_Paper_Recommender

+Research paper recommenders usually use co-citation scores to give recommendations. <br>
+Trying other approaches for the same

+*Features*

+*  Cosine similarity based recommendations using TFIDF word vectors.

+*TODO*

+* Use doc2vec word vectors
-Recommends research paper on the basis of the cosine similarity of the abstract word vectors.
+* Recommendations on the basis of clustering
+* Visualise paper graph